TA-Softies/ta-wiki/Technical Guides/misc/reimaging-guide.md

 1. **Locate the Equipment**
    - Ensure the Reimaging Station PC is powered on
-   - Locate the Clonezilla USB drive (should be labeled)
+   - Ensure the Clonezilla USB drive is plugged in (should be labeled & plugged-in to the back of the PC)
    - Locate the SATA adapter cable

 <!-- TODO: Add image of the reimaging station setup -->